p-misner/VirtualRealityDrivingSim/README.md

 * After downloading there should be a folder in your scene titled `Folder Title here` with a subfolder `Scenes` that holds a scene titled `Windridge City Demo`.
 Double click on this scene to launch
 * Upon opening this scene and trying to run it, a whole host of errors will pop up.
 The reason for this is the correct postprocessing package is not installed.
 Go to the `Window` tab in Unity and click on package manager in the drop down menu.
 * Go to the Postprocessing tab and select `Install` for the most recent version of the postprocessing script.
 If the Postprocessing tab is not appearing, switch the view from In Project to All
 * The warning `Lighting data asset 'LightingData' inconsistent.
-Please use Generate Lighting to rebuild the lihgting data` may appear.
+Please use Generate Lighting to rebuild the lighting data` may appear.
+  * To solve this, go to `Assets> NatureManufacture Assets - Trials Not Full Resolution> EasyRoads-HD_Add_On > RoadMaerials > Asphalt` and there will be 5 road materials present
+  * Click on any of the road materials and in the inspector, navigate down to the details Albedo Map and adjust the Main Road Detail Albedo value (shown in image below as well) until the white patches dissappear
 * Air Sim should be fully set up after this point